the biggest obstacle to real freedom is believing we already have it

 power: enabled by consent, disabled by dissent

-Washington Post owner Jeff Bezos, a powerful enabler of power, is not power itself but an effect of power
+billionaires, powerful enablers of power, are not power itself but an effect of power

 power cares about power and nothing else: not people, not the planet